 With the onset of the Covid-19 pandemic, many businesses have adopted a work-from-home operating model.
 In a remote working environment, the need for increased cybersecurity has never been more important.
 As evidenced by a number of recent high-profile cyber attacks, cybercriminals are moving fast to take advantage of individual and business security vulnerabilities so businesses need to be prepared.

-Below are some simple steps you and your employees can take to minimise risk, and help to ensure that your systems remain operational and you protect your clients' data and your own data from loss or exposure.
+Below are some simple steps you and your employees can take to minimise risk, help your systems remain operational, and protect your clients' data and your own from loss or exposure.